RogerPodacter/ERC721OZOptimized/README.md

 ## This is a proof of concept!

 Other things you could do: add `unchecked` in various places.
 Add callbacks to set user / address data to save gas on double writes (like ERC721A).
 Test performance.

+## There is also a version with Diamond Storage (ERC721D)

+It doesn't implement `supportsInterface`, you must do that yourself in another facet